Avernum

 Avernum is a series of demoware role-playing video games by Jeff Vogel of Spiderweb Software available for Macintosh and Windows-based computers.
 Several are available for iPad, and were formerly available for Android.

 There are six canonical games in the series.
-The first three games in the series and the non-canon Blades of Avernum are remakes of the Exile series by Jeff Vogel, who owns the company, collectively entitled Avernum: First Trilogy.
-The next three games (Avernum: Second Trilogy), also by Vogel, were released in 2005, 2007 and 2009 respectively.
-The latter games are entirely original built on a newer game engine and not a remake of any previous game.
-The Avernum games, like other Spiderweb Software games, are designed with gameplay and storytelling before graphical elements.
-In December 2011, a newer version of Avernum has been released, Avernum: Escape from the Pit, followed by its sequels Avernum 2: Crystal Souls in 2015 and Avernum 3: Ruined World in 2018.
+The first three games in the series are remakes of the Exile series, collectively entitled Avernum: First Trilogy.
+The next three games (Avernum: Second Trilogy) were released in 2005, 2007, and 2009, respectively, are built on a newer game engine, and are entirely original, not being remakes of any previous games.
+The Avernum games, like other Spiderweb Software games, are designed with a focus on gameplay and storytelling over graphical elements.
+In December 2011, a newer version of Avernum was released, Avernum: Escape from the Pit, followed by its sequels Avernum 2: Crystal Souls in 2015, Avernum 3: Ruined World in 2018, and Avernum 4: Greed and Glory in 2025.

 Improvements over Exile

 The original Exile games used a top-down perspective tile-based graphical system, effectively displayed as an X-Y axis wherein each tile in the grid was filled by a base graphic and perhaps an item or character icon.
 Avernum features a 45-degree axonometric display that appears three-dimensional.
 The game also adds varying terrain height, allowing for more interesting map layouts.

-As the first three games in the series are remakes of the Exile series, the primary plot devices remain relatively unchanged, while many new encounters and side-quests are added.
-With the design overhaul came improvements to the graphical user interface (GUI) and to the storyline as well.
-Also Avernum has a maximum of four party members instead of six (with a minor exception of two NPCs in Blades of Avernum).
+As the first three games in the series are remakes of the Exile series, the primary plot devices remain relatively unchanged, while many new encounters and side quests are added.
+With the design overhaul came improvements to the graphical user interface (GUI) and the storyline.
+Also, Avernum has a maximum of four party members instead of six (with the minor exception of two NPCs in Blades of Avernum).
 In-game art by Phil Foglio lends a more humorous feel to the game.

 Games

 The Avernum games take place largely in a subterranean world known as Avernum.
-The main clash of the game is between the Avernites and the surface kingdom, known as the Empire.
+The main conflict of the series is between the Avernites and the surface kingdom, known as the Empire.

 The game features several races.
-The humans are the dominant race in the series, with the Nephilim and Slithzerikai being two other primary races.
-Among notable encounters in the game are the Vahnatai, a race of highly magical and alien creatures who live in the deeper caves of Avernum.
+Humans are the dominant race in the series, with the Nephilim and Slithzerikai being two other primary races.
+The Vahnatai, a race of highly magical and alien creatures, live in the deeper caves of Avernum.

-The Avernum series, similarly to the Exile before it, is demoware.
+The Avernum series, similar to the Exile series before it, is demoware.
 The user can download the program for free, and play a significant part of the game without restrictions.
 The demo ends at a certain point in the storyline, at which time the user must purchase a registration key to continue playing.